lucianpls/QB3/README.md

 QB3 is a raster specific lossless compression that compresses better then PNG for natural images while being more than one hundred times faster.
 QB3 works on 2D rasters of integer values, signed and unsigned, from 8 to 64bit per value.
+Multiple color bands are supported.

 # Library
 The library, located in [QB3lib](QB3lib) provides the core QB3